-Q: Do we have an authorization form for ECM?
+Q: Do we need an authorization form for ECM?

 Q: Do we have an authorization form for CS?

 Q: If a member is listed on our MIF provided by the Health Plan, have they been authorized for ECM services?

 Q: Is the member's signature needed on the claim form every time, even if we provide services telephonically?